-The group aim is the study and assessment of the bioavailability and toxicity of

-	existing and emerging contaminants and their mixtures.
-To this end, the group

-	applies an array of lab toxicity tests (i.e. transgenic yeast, cell lines,

-	zebrafish and Daphnia magna models), and field assays conducted with feral fish

-	and invertebrates from both marine and freshwater environments.
-Effects are

-	assessed across different biological levels using transcriptomic, lipidomics,

-	metabolomics, morphogenetic and specific cell response, including effects on

-	whole organism and population.
-During the last five years’ period (2013-2017)

-	the group has produced 153 publications that have been cited 923 times (h index

-	= 22).
-There is an active collaboration between group members in many of the

-	mentioned research lines and they share 25 and 30 out of 153 publications

-	(2013-2017 respectively).
+The Environmental Toxicology group studies and assesses the bioavailability and toxicity of existing and emerging contaminants and their mixtures.
+To this end, the group applies an array of lab toxicity tests (i.e. transgenic yeast, cell lines, zebrafish embryos and Daphnia magna models), and field assays conducted with feral fish and invertebrates from both marine and freshwater environments.
+Effects are assessed across different biological levels using transcriptomic, lipidomics, metabolomics, morphogenetic and specific cell response, including effects on whole organism and population.

-	- Study the mechanisms of action of toxicants altering growth, reproduction,

-	energetic metabolism, phototactic behavior in Daphnia magna using omic and
+- Study the mechanisms of action of toxicants altering growth, reproduction, energetic metabolism, phototactic behavior in Daphnia magna using omic and functional assays.

-	functional assays.

 - Developing and use of cost-effective toxicity assays to identify toxic compounds in complex mixtures in the field

 - Elucidation of the molecular bases of the neurotoxic effects caused by some environmental pollutants and drugs using zebrafish as vertebrate model.

 - Gene expression in animal species of environmental interest

 - Identification of new biomarkers from transcriptomics and metabolomics analysis

 - Development of tissue and cell based bioassays for the detection endocrine disruption and related toxic effects

 - Lipidomic tools to monitor effects of contaminants and unravel toxicity pathways in model species